 Jodi was not the only woman pilot at ULA, and she certainly was not the exception.
 Over the years, dozens of women have chosen ULA as their flight school.
 Upper Limit Aviation is co-owned by a woman.
 The environment and culture at Upper Limit Aviation is perfect place for a women to achieve their best.

 The Sky is not the Limit!

 Jodi has advanced her career thanks the opportunities at ULA.
 “I had an industry job offer – my first industry job outside of ULA and I took it.
 I was really surprised that ULA was willing to let me go, to move on, considering how much I enjoyed working here.
 But they put my name in the hat because PJ Helicopters needed the flight skills that I had.
 There’re no words to describe the opportunity I have because of it”, stated Jodi.

 Jodi now flies for PJ Helicopters, a utility helicopter company out of Red Bluff, California.
 The company conducts utility and powerline work, law enforcement support (Marijuana eradication), as well as forest firefighting.
 Jodi started out earning $65,000 per year.

-Jodi’s message to any prospective student with her same dream is to consider flight training with ULA and SUU, “The quality of Flight Instructors and Mechanics in the Maintenance Department is exceptional.
+Jodi’s message to any prospective student with her same dream is to consider flight training with ULA, “The quality of Flight Instructors and Mechanics in the Maintenance Department is exceptional.
 They personify professionalism.
 When it comes to safe flight instruction, maintenance is extremely important, and our mechanics ROCK!”

 It turns out the sky is not the limit, at least not for this girl.
 Jodi says, “If you’re hungry and you have a passion for flying, you need to do it when you can.
 Flight school needs to be there for you, and Upper Limit Aviation has been.”